diasurgical/modding-tools/Tiled/README.md

 ![tileset columns message](docs/images/tileset-columns-message.png)

-To open a DUN-file file used by Diablo you need to first have the following two tilesets opened:
+To open a DUN-file used by Diablo you need to first have the following two tilesets opened:

     Tiled\tilesets\monsters.tsx
     Tiled\tilesets\objects.tsx

-Any dungeon tilesets used by the DUN-file file must also be opened:
+Any dungeon tilesets used by the DUN-file must also be opened:

     Tiled\tilesets\cathedral_mega.tsx
     Tiled\tilesets\catacombs_mega.tsx